glufsaren/Rocket.DbC/README.md

-# Crom.DbC #
+# Rocket.DbC #

-Crom.DbC is a simple to use library for validating pre- and postconditions.
+Rocket.DbC is a simple to use library for validating pre- and postconditions.

 ### Getting started ###